servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 Symbol links in this interpretation:
 	•	White – righteousness, purity, victory.
 	•	Crown given – matches the giving of kingdom and authority to the Son (Dan.
 7:14).
-	•	Conquering – Christ conquers sin, Satan, and death (Col. 2:15; Heb.
+	•	Conquering and to conquer – Christ conquers sin (Hebrews 4:15), he conquers death (Col. 2:15; Heb.
 2:14–15).
 Here, Seal 1 is the promise of redemption unveiled: the covenant King rides out first in God’s plan.
 (Note: This is an interpretive identification; the text of Revelation 6 does not name the rider, but the pattern of Scripture points strongly in this direction.)

 SEAL #2 — THE RED HORSEMAN